jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/20a_results_of_syntheses.md

 title: "20a.
 Results of syntheses – Summary of studies"
 summary:
     title: 20a.
 Summary of studies
+    text: For each synthesis, briefly summarise the characteristics and risk of bias among contributing studies.
 writing_guide:
     text: |
         It’s important to make it clear which syntheses were pre-specified in your protocol, and which were not.